spiral/docs/docs/en/cookbook/quick-start.md

 ### Database Connection

 Our application needs a database to operate.
 By default, the database configuration is located in `app/config/database.php` file.
-The demo application comes with a pre-configured SQLite database located in `runtime/runtime.db`.
+The demo application comes with a pre-configured In-Memory SQLite database.
+Let's change the configuration to store data in the **runtime/db.sqlite** file.

 ```php app/config/database.php
 use Cycle\Database\Config;